-Williams Metropolitan Housing Authority is a Public Housing Agency in Napoleon, Ohio that participates in the Section 8 Housing Choice Voucher (HCV) program.
+Williams Metropolitan Housing Authority is a housing authority that participates in the Section 8 Housing Choice Voucher (HCV) program.

 Williams Metropolitan Housing Authority serves Williams County.

-As of the most recent VMS report, Williams Metropolitan Housing Authority manages 122 active Housing Choice Vouchers.
+As of the HUDs most recent Voucher Management System report, Williams Metropolitan Housing Authority manages 121 active Housing Choice Vouchers.

 According to the 2016 Q4 Picture of Subsidized Households database, the housing authority's voucher program has an annual turnover of 5% having issued approximately 25 vouchers in the past year.
 The average voucher holder has received housing benefits for 7 years and 5 months.
 According to the 2016 PSH database, persons who were issued a voucher in the preceding 12 months waited an average of -1 months on the waiting list1.